 Blackstone Holdings Finance Co.
 L.L.C. (the "Company"), a Delaware limited liability company, was formed on April 28, 2009.
 The Company is wholly owned by Blackstone Holdings I L.P. ("Holdings I" or "Parent").
-The Blackstone Group L.P. (the "Partnership"), through wholly owned subsidiaries, is the sole general partner of Holdings I. Holdings I, together with its sister companies Blackstone Holdings A1 L.P., Blackstone Holdings II L.P., Blackstone Holdings III L.P., and Blackstone Holdings IV L.P. (collectively, "Holdings") act as guarantors for loans payable of the Company, and additionally the Partnership acts as guarantor for the long-term bonds issued by the Company.
+The Blackstone Group Inc. (the "Corporation"), through wholly owned subsidiaries, is the sole general partner of Holdings I. Holdings I, together with its sister companies Blackstone Holdings A1 L.P., Blackstone Holdings II L.P., Blackstone Holdings IV L.P. (collectively, "Holdings") act as guarantors for loans payable of and the long-term bonds issued by the Company, and the Corporation also acts as guarantor for the long-term bonds issued by the Company.

-The Company, along with other companies within the Partnership, were formed to perform certain treasury related activities for the Partnership, such as acting as borrower under certain short-term credit facilities and long-term senior notes, paying certain expenses on behalf of other entities within the Partnership, centrally managing and investing the Partnership's operating cash, and serving as the transacting party on certain hedging transactions.
+The Company, along with other companies within the Corporation, were formed to perform certain treasury related activities for the Corporation, such as acting as borrower under certain short-term credit facilities and long-term senior notes, paying certain expenses on behalf of other entities within the Corporation, centrally managing and investing the Corporation's operating cash and liquid assets, and serving as the transacting party on certain hedging transactions.